 With so many types of therapy, it can be confusing to figure out what they are all about or to know what will help you.
 Sometimes clients come to me with a very specific idea of the type of therapy they want (or think they want), and that is okay.
 Unfortunately, sometimes, it is not the right fit.
-It is good to be informed but also to keep an open mind to therapists' suggestions for treatment.
+It is good to be informed but also to keep an open mind to your therapist's suggestions for treatment.